The following article:

 * Achieving Your Effective Hourly Rate *

-– is based upon an article by David Risley that appeared in an edition of * The Daily *
+– is based upon an article by David Risley that appeared in an edition of the online publication previously known as * The Daily * – Now re-titled as * The Edge *.

 – Because David Risley writes good stuff.

-* The Daily * is like a daily blogging and online marketing blog – but via email. – It saves you having to remember to browse to whatever website on a daily basis; because it gets delivered to your inbox – daily.
+* The Edge * is like a regular blogging and online marketing blog – but via email. – It saves you having to remember to browse to whatever website on a daily basis; because it gets delivered to your inbox – regularly.

 In today’s economy it’s always good if you can do things economically and keep within a budgeted spending target for a particular period.